 Several mental and physical problems surround a new mother right after she gives birth for days and even weeks.
 Let’s take a look at some of those issues

 - Mood swings, mostly unexplained crying

 - Baby blues

 - Breast discomfort

 How to take care of yourself as a new mom?

-Your body went through significant changes during childbirth.
+1. Rest and sleep: Your body went through significant changes during childbirth.
 It took a lot of energy and tolerance to pain, in many cases, to ensure safe delivery.
 That said, you need to rest as much as you can to let your body heal properly.
 Since the crying baby won’t let you sleep much, make it a point to sleep whenever your baby is asleep.
-Spend some of the days entirely resting right after you deliver to give your body the breaks that it needs.2.
-Eat well
+Spend some of the days entirely resting right after you deliver to give your body the breaks that it needs.

 When a new mother finds herself supported and loved, she is able to look after both her child and herself.